pbower/minarrow/README.md

-# Minarrow - *Apache Arrow tuned for HPC, Native Streaming, and Embedded*
+# Minarrow - *Apache Arrow tuned for HPC, Live, and Embedded*

 ## Intro

 Minarrow is a from-scratch columnar library built for real-time and systems workloads in Rust.
-It keeps the surface small, makes types explicit, compiles fast, and aligns data for predictable SIMD performance.
+It keeps the surface small, gives you IDE types, compiles fast, and aligns data for fast SIMD performance.
-It speaks Arrow when you need to talk interchange — but the core stays lean.
+It speaks Arrow when you need to talk interchange — but the core stays lean and mean.

-Minarrow is the base layer of several related projects that expand on it to deliver a full set of SIMD-accelerated Kernels, Tokio streamable buffers, and a full-scale engine.
+Minarrow is the base layer of several epic projects that expand on it to deliver a full set of SIMD-accelerated Kernels, Tokio streamable buffers, and a full-scale engine.

 ## Design Focus

-- **Typed, direct access** – No downcasting chains
+- **Typed, direct access** – No downcasting horror.
 - **High performance** – 64-byte SIMD-compatible alignment by default
 - **Fast iteration** – Minimal dependencies, sub-1.5 s clean builds, <0.15 s rebuilds
 - **Interoperability on demand** – Convert to and from Arrow at the boundary